-Dependents' Right to Continue Coverage - COBRA
+Your Right to Continue Coverage - COBRA

-The Consolidated Omnibus Budget Reconciliation Act ("COBRA") provides your Spouse and your children the right to continue current medical, dental, and vision, benefit coverage (collectively referred to as "Health Coverage") if Health Coverage for your Spouse or your children is lost as a result of a "Qualifying Event" (as described in the chart below).
-In the case of a Qualifying Event, your Spouse and/or your children will be offered continuation of Health Coverage for up to the length of time indicated in the chart below.
+The Consolidated Omnibus Budget Reconciliation Act ("COBRA") provides you, your Spouse, and your children the right to continue current medical, dental, vision, and employee assistance benefit coverage (collectively referred to as "Health Coverage") if Health Coverage for you, your Spouse, or your children is lost as a result of a "Qualifying Event" (as described in the chart below).
+In the case of a Qualifying Event, you and/or your children will be offered continuation of Health Coverage for up to the length of time indicated in the chart below.

-Although the law does not require the university to offer continuation coverage to a Partner or their children (a "non-qualified tax dependent," as explained on page 30) upon the loss of coverage, the university offers the continuation of their Health Coverage on the same basis as COBRA.
+Although the law does not require the university to offer continuation coverage to a Partner or their children (a "non-qualified tax dependent," as explained on page 25) upon the loss of coverage, the university offers the continuation of their Health Coverage on the same basis as COBRA.

-Under COBRA, the Dependent(s) must elect COBRA coverage within 60 calendar days from the Qualifying Event, or, if later, 60 calendar days after the Dependent is provided with a notice of the right to elect COBRA coverage.
-A Dependent who doesn't choose COBRA coverage within this time period loses the right to elect it.
+Under COBRA, Participants (or their Dependents) must elect COBRA coverage within 60 calendar days from the Qualifying Event, or, if later, 60 calendar days after you are provided with a notice of your right to elect COBRA coverage.
+A Participant (or Dependent) who doesn't choose COBRA coverage within this time period loses the right to elect it.

+Participants who elect to continue their Health Coverage have the right to add Dependents to their Health Coverage under the same terms applicable to active Benefits-Eligible Employees, e.g., open enrollment and qualifying life events.
 Children born to, adopted by, or placed with a qualified beneficiary during the COBRA period qualify for coverage under COBRA for the remainder of the qualified beneficiary's COBRA period.